-For the mind and body are dependently arisen; attempts to separate them are an unnatural exile.
+For the mind and body are dependently arisen; my attempts to separate them was an unnatural exile.

 With special thanks

 The chi gong form I am demonstrating in the first three videos is called the Eight Treasures, a family style in Ni, Hua Ching’s lineage, which I learned at Yo San University of Traditional Chinese Medicine.
 The Tai Ji form is a blend of styles from a variety of teachers, and the video on Emotional Vitality I put together after the death of my sister, Mary.
 It is inspired by my suffering, grieving and healing process.
 Irene Modaro, my mother, proposed the idea of making these videos and my father, Don, and sister, Cathy, joined in to make it a family endeavor.
 All the videos are produced and directed by William Gazecki.
 He and I had many spicy discussions on how to present these movements in an easy to follow format.